DavidThien/herbie-brass/README.md

 ```
 make install
 ```
 This will install the racket `softposit-rkt` package.
-You can then run the evaluation with
+You can test the installation with `make test` which will output the result of a single test to stdout.
+You can run the full evaluation with
 ```
 make run
 ```